 Bachelor of Arts degree in professional writing from Michigan State University, East Lansing, Mich.

 Why did you stay in Michigan?

-I was born in Michigan and we share the same birthday, so obviously we're meant to be.
-Plus, Michigan, with its four distinct seasons, is beautiful year-round.
+I was born and raised in Michigan.
+I never moved elsewhere because Michigan is home for me.
+Plus, with its four distinct seasons, Michigan is beautiful year-round.